raghavam/d-sparq/README.md

 SubjectID|PredicateID|ObjectID would be generated.
 Use ```hadoop jar dist/d-sparq.jar dsparq.load.KVFileCreatorMR <input_dir> <output_dir>```.
 Input directory is the one containing original triple files.

+##### In case of only 1 node

+1. Use ```java -Xms12g -Xmx12g -cp dist/d-sparq.jar dsparq.load.SplitTripleLoader <dir_with_KV_files>```.
+The input is the directory containing the triple file(s) in Key-Value format generated as the output of previous step.
+Note that this input directory should not contain any other files or sub-directories.
+Triples are loaded into the local DB.
+Indexes are also created in this step.
+2. Go to the section on running queries as a next step.

 ##### Separate rdf:type triples

 1. Use ```hadoop jar dist/d-sparq.jar dsparq.partitioning.GetTypeTriples <input_dir> <output_dir>```.